 While almost every new boot will be GripWalk compatible, some will come with a standard alpine sole in the box.
 Avie’s can install the standard soles if your new boots will be mated with older (but still indemnified) non-GripWalk bindings.
 However, more and more manufacturers are not providing the option for backward compatibility, a trend that will accelerate in the near future making GripWalk the only option in the next 3 to 5 years.
 The near future may require a binding upgrade when new boots are purchased.
 Check compatibility before purchasing.
 This is when it pays high dividends to buy at a brick-and-mortar ski shop—the staff will know what works and what won’t.

 You can’t put a GripWalk equipped boot into a non-GripWalk equipped ski binding.
 Why?
 Because the GripWalk soles make the toe shape and height different enough that they will not fit a non-GripWalk equipped ski binding.

-You have 2 choices—replace the GripWalk sole on the boots with a standard sole OR replace the ski binding with a GripWalk equipped binding.
+You have 2 choices—replace the GripWalk sole on the boots with a standard sole IF available OR replace the ski binding with a GripWalk equipped binding.

 non-GripWalk Boot-to-GripWalk Binding